spacemeowx2/switch-lan-play/README.md

 # Usage

-To play with your friends, you and your friends should run lan-play client connecting to the **same** Server on your PC, and set static IP on your Switch.
+To play with your friends, you and your friends should run the lan-play client, connecting to the **same** server on your PC, and set a static IP on your Switch.

 Your PC and Switch **must** be connected to the same router.